 After you’re married, you will continue to have your own credit file, but you may also share joint accounts – like credit cards, car loans and a mortgage.
 If your partner has bad credit, that fact will negatively affect the interest rate you get on joint accounts.

 Discuss why your credit scores are high or low, and how you can go about improving a bad credit score.

 3. Disclose financial obligations

-Is your money being spent in places of which your partner is unaware?
+Is your money being spent in places that your partner is unaware of?
 Now’s the time to come clean and discuss all arrangements, such as charitable contributions to relatives, child support or alimony payments.

 Other outstanding obligations, such as auto loans, student loans and credit card debt, should also be disclosed.